vercel/next.js/docs/basic-features/data-fetching.md

   </ul>
 </details>

-With [`getStaticProps`](#getstaticprops-static-generation) you don't have to stop relying in dynamic content, as **static content can also be dynamic**.
+With [`getStaticProps`](#getstaticprops-static-generation) you don't have to stop relying on dynamic content, as **static content can also be dynamic**.
 Incremental Static Regeneration allows you to update _existing_ pages by re-rendering them in the background as traffic comes in.

 Inspired by [stale-while-revalidate](https://tools.ietf.org/html/rfc5861), background regeneration ensures traffic is served uninterruptedly, always from static storage, and the newly built page is pushed only after it's done generating.